Prosecutors charge man in killing of Los Angeles bishop - KESQ

 “Charging Mr. Medina will never repair the tremendous harm that was caused by this callous act, but it does take us one step closer to accountability,” Gascón said.

 Medina faces 35 years to life in prison.
-He appeared in court Wednesday afternoon, and his arraignment was postponed to March 22.

-The public defender’s office, which is representing Medina, said in a statement that Medina is presumed innocent “and entitled to a vigorous defense.”

-Because the case is so serious, a senior deputy was appointed to handle it, the statement said.
+He is scheduled to be arraigned Wednesday afternoon.
+It was unknown whether he has an attorney who can speak on his behalf.

 O’Connell had been a priest for 45 years and was a native of Ireland, according to Angelus News, the news outlet of the Archdiocese of Los Angeles, the nation’s largest.
 In 2015, Pope Francis named him one of several auxiliary bishops of the archdiocese.